Mary Nightingale

-Mary Nightingale (born 26 May 1963) is an English journalist and television presenter, best known for presenting the ITV Evening News since 2001.
+Mary Nightingale (born 26 May 1963) is an English journalist and television presenter.
+She has presented the ITV Evening News since 2001.
+In July 2025 It was announced the Nightngale would be stepping down after 24 years.

 Education and early career

-Nightingale was educated at St Margaret's School, an independent school for girls, near the Royal Devon and Exeter Hospital in Exeter, Devon, and King Edward VI School in Totnes, Devon.
-She obtained a BA in English from Bedford College, University of London, now merged with Royal Holloway, University of London.
+Nightingale was born in Scarborough, the third of four daughters.
+She moved to Marlow, Buckinghamshire, when she was four and ten years later she moved to Devon.
+She was privately educated at Danesfield School in Medmenham, Buckinghamshire, St Margaret's School, an independent school for girls in Exeter, and King Edward VI School in Totnes, Devon.
+She obtained a BA in English from Bedford College, University of London.

-Nightingale began her career in journalism as a presenter and writer on World Business Satellite for TV Tokyo.
+She began her career in journalism as a presenter and writer on World Business Satellite for TV Tokyo.
 She then went on to work for BBC World's World Business Report as a presenter and writer, covering economic and corporate news.

-Nightingale also worked for Reuters Financial Television in 1994 as a presenter on the early morning financial programme.
+Nightingale also worked for Reuters Financial Television in 1994 as a presenter on an early morning financial programme.

 TV career

 1990s

 She co-presented Carlton Country, a factual series about life in the countryside, as well as presenting the Holiday programme on BBC One.
 In May 1994, she became the first presenter of After 5 the London News Network early-evening show.
-In 1991, she worked as co-presenter on ITV's coverage of the Rugby World Cup in Britain, France and Ireland, and in 1995, presented from the following tournament in South Africa on the regular evening highlights programme.
+She worked as co-presenter on ITV's coverage of the 1991 Rugby World Cup, and presented from the 1995 Rugby World Cup in South Africa on the regular evening highlights programme.
 In 1996, Nightingale presented BBC Two's Ski Sunday.

 Until April 1999, Nightingale was co-presenter with Alastair Stewart of London News Network's flagship news programme London Tonight and was the sole presenter of London Today, Carlton's lunchtime news bulletin.
-She also presented the daily late news bulletins of London Tonight.

 2000s

-Nightingale anchored ITV's flagship holiday programme Wish You Were Here...? from 1999–2001, and also presented The Really Good Food Show.
+Nightingale anchored ITV's holiday programme Wish You Were Here...? from 1999 to 2001, and also presented The Really Good Food Show.

-In 2001, Nightingale was promoted to the ITV Evening News and she left her position on London Tonight.
+In 2001, Nightingale was promoted to the ITV Evening News.
 She was also part of the ITN team covering the 2001 general election.

-In 2002, she broke the news of the death of Queen Elizabeth The Queen Mother.

-Nightingale has also fronted various ITV programmes including: Holidays Undercover in 2006, The Girl Who Would Be Queen, and Diana - A Service of Thanksgiving in 2007.
+Nightingale has also fronted various ITV programmes including: Holidays Undercover in 2006, The Girl Who Would Be Queen, and Diana – A Service of Thanksgiving in 2007.